+You already know these numbers do not add up by the old rules.
 Tiny teams.
 Enormous output.
 No venture capital, or very little.
-Revenue figures that don't make sense against headcount.
-When we assembled the numbers for last week's report, certain entries kept breaking our formatting — the ratios were too extreme for our templates.
+Revenue figures that break against headcount.
+When we assembled the data for last week's report, certain entries kept breaking our formatting — the ratios were too extreme for our templates.

 Base44.
 Solo founder.
 Six months from start to $80 million exit.
 We read that three times.